 Historic England publishes an annual Register of Heritage at Risk.
-This includes grade I and II* listed buildings nationally, and grade II listed buildings in London known to Historic England to be at risk through neglect and decay, or vulnerable to becoming so.
+This includes Grade I and II* listed buildings nationally, and Grade II listed buildings in London known to Historic England to be at risk through neglect and decay, or vulnerable to becoming so.

 Very few buildings on the Register are for sale.
 Where it is known that a building is on the market, it is noted in the building's details (search 'sale' or 'market' in the keyword search).

 If you are particularly interested in a building at risk and would like to find out more, a contact is given for each entry.
-The contact is an Historic England member of staff except for grade II buildings in London.
+The contact is an Historic England member of staff except for Grade II buildings in London.
 For these, a local authority contact is given (indicated by 'LPA' after the contact's name).

 The summary and priority categories (see 'Key to the entries' for definitions) provide an overview of the building's current situation.
 Please bear in mind that it can often require dedication and determination to persuade an owner to sell a building that is not for sale.

 Many local authorities maintain and publish registers of heritage assets at risk.
-See our list of local authority websites that publish registers.

 There are a number of organisations that provide information for people looking to buy a historic building at risk: